 If you live in a hot and dry climate, then chances are your lawn is getting a lot of sun.
 And while a little bit of sun is good for your grass, too much sun can be a bad thing.

 When the grass gets too much sun, it can start to suffocate and die.
 To prevent this from happening, make sure you aerate your lawn on a regular basis.
 This will help to ensure that your grass gets the air it needs to stay healthy and green.
+Be sure to visit Lilydale Instant Lawn to find out more about instant lawn and lawn care.

 5. Get rid of thatch.